A numerical approach to particle creation in accelerating toy models: Numerical results

-In Figure [\ref{fig:AmpPotEvolution}] we present the evolution of our initial signal with an amplitude-changing potential that performs $n=6$ oscillations.
-Because the translated signal at $t_p=-6.2$ is unperturbed by the potential, the first half of the evolution is identical to a no potential scenario and thus we only show plots of Re$(\phi)$ after the translation.
-Finally, the second half of the evolution is run for longer so the whole signal has enough time to reach $\scri^+$, with the first half finishing at $t_{final }^{1st}=10$ and the second half finishing at $t_{final}^{2nd}=25$, where both quantities are measured from the start of the simulation.
-We can observe that when the potential is turned on at $t=14.00$, the signal instantly starts scattering, part of it being reflected by the potential and another part of it entering the potential domain.
-Because we are forcing the potential to oscillate, the signal builds up inside its domain, increasing in magnitude.
-Some of it is able to leak out of the potential, while the rest remains trapped.
-When the potential stops oscillating and returns to a stationary regime of $V(t,r)=0$, the trapped signal is then free to escape the domain and propagate towards $\scri^+$.
+Figure~\ref{fig:AmpPotEvolution} shows the evolution of the initial signal under the influence of a pulsating potential performing $n = 6$ oscillations.
+Since the translated signal at $t_p = -6.2$ is unaffected by the potential, the first half of the evolution {(finishing at $t_{\text{final}}^{(1)} = 10$)} is identical to the vanishing potential case, and we therefore only display the real part of $\phi_{\omega_0}$ after this translation.
+The second half of the evolution is run for a longer time {(ending at $t_{\text{final}}^{(2)} = 25$ as measured from the start of the simulation)} so that the entire signal has sufficient time to reach $\scri^+.$

-The analysis of the modes for this case are presented in Figure [\ref{fig:AmpPotBogSpectra}], as well as the real part of the evolved signal at $\scri^+$.
-The $\alpha^2-\beta^2$ condition for this case gives 1.000491.
-As can be observed, the $\alpha$ spectrum is fundamentally different from the ones obtained in the stationary scenarios, revealing new positive-frequency modes, and we can conclude that there is particle creation because the amplitude of the peaks in the $\beta$ spectrum, which represent new negative-frequency modes spontaneously created from the vacuum, are comparable in height to those in the $\alpha$ spectrum.